mplis/ama/readme.md

 - Support questions are better asked on Stack Overflow.
 - Be civil and polite.

+*You can also reach out to me on [Twitter](https://twitter.com/mikeplis) if you'd prefer to ask your question in private, but just know that I'm likely to give more in-depth answers on a public medium like this.*

 ### Links

 - [Read more AMAs](https://github.com/sindresorhus/amas)